Facilitating Learning: Online and In-Person

 What is it about?

-This program focuses on conducting in-person and live online training courses effectively.
 It answers questions, such as how to make effective and engaging introductions, content presentations, and conclusions; and how to encourage learner participation, use effective communication techniques, and manage time and difficult classroom situations, either in a classroom or online environment.

 The Facilitating Learning: Online and In-Person program is similar to IFC’s Facilitating Face-to-Face Learning (FFF); however, it differs from FFF in a few key aspects: